IMPORTANT NOTICE REGARDING THE SIBELIUS SCORCH FILES FOR OUT-OF-COPYRIGHT PIECES – Posted 24 March 2016

 I have decided, therefore, not to provide Sibelius Scorch files for any new additions after 31 March 2016.
 I will leave existing Sibelius Scorch files in place, but will offer no support for them.

 I will still provide MIDI files, but I will also provide Music XML files.
-Both of these will transfer easily to most of the present-day music software programs, for example the free MuseScore2, which is an open-source music program.
+Both of these will load into Sibelius, and transfer easily to most other music software programs, for example the free MuseScore2, which is an open-source music program.
 It runs on both Apple and Windows machines.
 Importing either Music XML files or MIDI files into MuseScore2 will give you the flexibility of Sibelius Scorch.
 Just choose the Full Voice file, which you can then manipulate within MuseScore2.
 I am happy to add Music XML files for any out-of-copyright piece on the site which don’t already have them.

 In addition, MuseScore2 also has an app. available, for both iOS and Android tablets/phones for a small cost.
 Once the files are in MuseScore2, you simply export them to your mobile devices.

 I have also started to add Avid Scorch files (not to be confused with Sibelius Scorch files).
-These are .sib files which can be loaded into the full Sibelius program, but they can also be loaded into the Avid Scorch app on an iPad (about the same price as the MuseScore2 app), giving you the same functionality as Sibelius Scorch (and more) – I know, not much use if you don’t own an iPad.
+These are .sib files which can be loaded into the latest Sibelius program (v.8), but they can also be loaded into the Avid Scorch app on an iPad (about the same price as the MuseScore2 app), giving you the same functionality as Sibelius Scorch (and more) – I know, not much use if you don’t own an iPad.